mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/troubleshooting/appimage.md

 sudo apt update && sudo apt install libfuse2 python3-pyqt5

 # Or alternately, extract the AppImage and run
-./StargateDaw-*.AppImage --appimage-extract
+./IntuitivesDaw-*.AppImage --appimage-extract
-mv squashfs-root StargateDAW
+mv squashfs-root IntuitivesDAW
-./StargateDAW/AppRun
+./IntuitivesDAW/AppRun
 ```

 However, double-clicking still will not open it.
 You will need to right-click
-and choose `Run as program` to launch Stargate DAW.
+and choose `Run as program` to launch Intuitives DAW.
 Or install to the start
 menu using the `Adding the AppImage to the start menu` instructions below.

 ## Fedora/CentOS/RHEL/Rocky/Alma/etc...
 AppImage issues